Singleballtheory/RomanNumerals/README.md

 For: Roman Numerals

-Test: "It should return "I" when the input nubmer is 1
+Test: "It should return "I" when the input number is 1"
 Code:
 function romanNumeral(input) {
   if (input === 1) {